okxloot20-pixel/Mexc-bot/replit.md

   - Status indicators: 🟢 (active) / ❌ (inactive) for each account
   - Toggle account active/inactive by clicking button
   - Delete button with confirmation menu (list of accounts to delete)
-  - Compact layout: 4 buttons per row, no empty squares
+  - Compact layout: 2 buttons per row for proper Telegram display
   - Callback_query support for button interactions

 ## Durable Execution with Inngest